WenderMrn/template-regex-replace-ts/README.md

 tpl.replaceTransformations(transformation); // replace all transformation
-tpl.addTransform(transformation); // add new transformation rule into existing rules tpl.clearTransformations(); // clear all transformations rules from the instance tpl.pickTransformation('bold', ...); // select on or more transformation to apply on atob or btoa tpl.resetTransformation() // reset transformations to default values
+tpl.addTransform(transformation); // add new transformation rule into existing rules tpl.clearTransformations(); // clear all transformations rules from the instance tpl.resetTransformation() // reset transformations to default values

+tpl.pickTransformation('bold', ...); // select on or more transformation to apply on atob or btoa] tpl.pickTransformation<TemplateTransformations>('bold', ...); // Same as tpl.pickTransformation(...) but checks types picked (TS) tpl.pickTransformation<TemplateTransformations | 'custom'>('custom', ...); // Same as tpl.pickTransformation<...>(...) but checks types picked and accept others custom types (TS)

+tpl.omitTransformation("italic", ...) // Omit one or more transformations you don't want use on atob or btoa methods tpl.omitTransformation<TemplateTransformations>("italic", ...) //Same tpl.omitTransformation(...) but checks types omitted (TS) tpl.omitTransformation<TemplateTransformations | 'custom'>("custom", ...) // Same tpl.omitTransformation<...>(...) but checks types omitted and accept others custom types (TS)
 ```

 default rules